dylan-dinh/esl-test/README.md

 ---

 ## Next step
-- Add TLS to gRPC in production
+- Add TLS to gRPC
 - Expose Prometheus metrics endpoint
 - Add new entity like Games for example
+- More test with mock of our interface like user.Repository